Representing Individuals in Interviews: The US Perspective

 Of course, even when contemplating a government interview there are often similar employment-related considerations – an obligation to co-operate to avoid a cut-off of legal fees, termination of employment, or even attempted clawbacks of vested bonuses, etc. And, again, certain executives in regulated industries (e.g., registered broker-dealers) can be easily placed between a rock and a hard place.
 Also, unlike company counsel, the government can always threaten to use grand jury or other subpoenas.

 Recognising these limitations and risks, the documents are typically an essential part of preparing for an interview.
 It is often helpful to conduct a preliminary debriefing of the client without delving too deeply into large numbers of documents.
 Then, armed with the context and insights provided by that preliminary conversation, counsel typically spends substantial time alone with the documents – reviewing, highlighting, annotating, cross-referencing and generally striving to internalise the pertinent documents.
-While the initial cut of such a review will typically be performed by junior lawyers on whatever electronic document review platform they favour, depending on volume and lawyer predilections it is often easier for the senior lawyer to review and annotate the most significant documents in hard copy, in binders, with highlighters and post-it flags.
+While junior lawyers will typically perform the initial cut of such a review on whatever electronic document review platform they favour, depending on volume and lawyer predilections, it is often easier for the senior lawyer to review and annotate the most significant documents in hard copy, in binders, with highlighters and post-it flags.
 Every lawyer’s methodology will differ, but the point of the exercise should be a constant: identify those documents that are central to the narrative; flag the phrases, paragraphs and emoticons that will grab the attention of a prosecutor, regulator or company counsel; and put together a comprehensible chronology.

 A written chronology is often a helpful vehicle to identify salient points and, at a minimum, provides a helpful tool to refresh recollections.
 During the life of many investigations, there will often be dormant periods where months go by without much or any activity.
 When the SEC subsequently calls, having a detailed chronology document to reference is a good way to get back up to speed quickly.
 In building out a chronology, the precise time of day a message was sent is often overlooked.
 At times, such details support inferences, good or bad, and the reviewing attorneys must be sensitive to that.

-After the documents are reviewed and organised, the client should be walked through them.
+After reviewing and organising the documents, the client should be walked through them.
 It often makes sense to provide the client with a collection of the pertinent documents in advance.
 (On occasion, company counsel will put restrictions on the use of the documents it has provided, including precluding the individual client from reviewing the documents outside the presence of counsel.
 Where required, clients can review the documents with a junior lawyer or paralegal in the room.)

 In identifying potentially problematic aspects of documents, it is important for counsel to put his or her prosecutor’s cap on and cast a jaundiced eye on the documents.
 To the extent possible, it is also important to speak with counsel for other individuals who received the same document to try to elicit the other individuals’ understanding of it and the views of the government or company counsel (to the extent there have already been interviews).